EminHaziyev/cashapp/readme.md

 ## Note
 I didn't create this project to release a new website to use.
 This is an app created by me to practise backend development.
+Frontend codes are not mine.
 If you have feedback, feel free to send me:

 - Email: ehziyev@gmail.com